Understanding Those Digital Marketing Acronyms

 SEO – Search Engine Optimisation

-A common startegy used in digital marketing.
+A common strategy used in digital marketing.
 It is the process of strategically optimising your website by using words and phrases to increase traffic and sales

 SSL – Secure Sockets Layer